FlynnOwen/GPT-3-App/README.md

-# A Facebook Messenger app with a custom application of OpenAI's GPT-3
+# A Facebook Messenger implementation of OpenAI's GPT-3

 This is a Facebook application version of the Open AI's GPT-3 API: https://openai.com/blog/openai-api/